GospelSounders/adventhymnals/content/02.christ-in-song/06.401-500/01.401-410/01.Love-That-Will-Not-Let-Me-Go/docs.md

 ---
+title: |
-title: 401.
-Love That Will Not Let Me Go
+    401. Love That Will Not Let Me Go - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 401.
+Love That Will Not Let Me Go.
+O Love that will not let me go, I rest my weary soul in Thee; I give Thee back the life I owe, That in thine ocean depths its flow May richer, fuller be!
+    keywords:  |
-    keywords: Christ in Song, Love That Will Not Let Me Go, O Love that will not let me go,
+        Christ in Song, adventhymnals, advent hymnals, Love That Will Not Let Me Go, O Love that will not let me go.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 401. LOVE THAT WILL NOT LET ME GO
+####  Christ in Song,

 ```txt
 1.